frictionlessdata/livemark/pages/feature-reference/others.md

 ## Cleanup

-This feature provides an ability to spicify a list of Bash command to be run after the document building:
+This feature provides an ability to specify a list of Bash command to be run after the document building:

 > livemark.yaml